 Then, shortly after the plate with the cheese ball has been licked clean, we’ll start talking about how incredible it was and how much we wish there was more of it.
 We’ve been doing this 10 years running, and I do not suspect we will ever stop.

-In other cream cheese ball–related formative experiences, I have memories of being 11 years old and begging my mom to serve a port wine cheese ball on New Year’s Eve.
+In other cream cheese ball–related formative experiences, I have memories of being 11 years old and begging my mom to serve a port wine cheese ball on New Year’s Eve (that is, when she wasn’t already serving Cheese Fondue).
 I don’t have any idea how I knew what port wine even was, let alone that it could correspond with a cheese ball recipe.

 Today’s simple cheese ball recipe is an amalgamation of the assorted cheese balls I remember eating growing up.
 It’s part my grammy’s, part my mom’s, and part improv based on the ingredients I usually have in my pantry.